PatrickRWright/CopraRNA/README.md

 ## Usage via biocontainer (docker)

 CopraRNA can be retrieved and used as docker container with all dependencies via [docker](https://docs.docker.com/engine/installation/).
-Once you have docker installed simply type:
+Once you have docker installed simply type (with changed version):
 ```bash
        docker run -i -t quay.io/biocontainers/coprarna:2.1.0--0 /bin/bash
 ```